Solved Problem 4-6-How To find The Available Flexure Strength?

 The steps for the solution are as follows:

-4-Check Lr value either from the following equation or get the value from table 3-2 for the selected section, which is 15.90′.
+3-Check Lr value either from the following equation or get the value from table 3-2 for the selected section.
+The Lr value equals 15.90′.

-From the previous equation F2-6, we need the following values from Torsional properties: J, CW, and other properties, tf, Sx, rts, ho, selected from table 1-1.
+From the previous equation F2-6, we need the following values from the Torsional properties: J, CW, and other properties, tf, Sx, rts, ho, selected from table 1-1.
+This is the equation for Lr value for the bracing distance.

-8– The final φb*Mn= φb (Zx*Fy)- φb *BF*(Lr-Lb), this is explained as per the next picture.
+The final φb*Mn= φb (Zx*Fy)- φb *BF*(Lr-Lb), is explained as per the next picture.

 The available flexure strength is based on the LRFD, φb *Mn=269.50 Ft.kips.